 |Your cart is currently empty|

-This F/A-18 Hornet model aircraft is created by hand from solid philippian mahogany.
-After many hours are expended carving the fuselage and attaching the wings and armament, the plane model is now coloured by hand and airbrushed with the insignias and call signs that were on the original aircraft.
+This F/A-18 Hornet model aircraft is created by hand from solid philippine mahogany.
+The plane model is coloured by hand and airbrushed with the insignias and call signs that were on the original aircraft.
 The model planes are then clear coated to safeguard them for many decades to come.
 All this hard work and detail for sale for nearly half of the actual retail store cost!

 Your acquaintances and co-workers are going to indeed be in awe of the actual aircraft models visual appeal and detail.
 This model is not a toy but can be admired by all.
 Along with this particular size plane model someone will be able to present it for all to see on your desktop or mantel.
 You can even rig the plane model in order to hang from the ceiling in your home or office!